Vikms95/codespot/README.md

       :delete all (deleted) comments that no longer have children comments
         delete current comment > it goes through the handleDelete function > if current comment has parent and it had deletedWithChildren > delete the parent (use recursion?)
         <!-- !:parentComment is undefined when we try to find it -->
+        :undefined because the comments that the recursed comment is being passed are just the child comments, so the parent cannot be found
+        >pass all comments from a post as context?

    >REPLY<